Maronato/vue-toastification/README.md

 ## Features

-- Easy to setup for real, you can make it work in less than 10sec!
+- Easy to set up for real, you can make it work in less than 10sec!
 - Customize everything
 - Swipe to close 👌
 - Use your custom components or JSX as the toast body for endless possibilities!